 A cybercriminal can exploit these vulnerabilities to install a malware payload or backdoor into the technology stack.
 The software may continue to function with logical correctness despite the vulnerability — allowing cybercriminals to remain under the radar after exploiting the vulnerability.

-Network vulnerabilities can include any vulnerabilities within the software, hardware and processes that govern the flows of data workloads, user traffic and computing requests within the IT networks.
-Network vulnerabilities range from the hardware components in the physical layer and all the way up the stack to the application layer of the OSI model.
+These vulnerabilities range from the hardware components in the physical layer and all the way up the stack to the application layer of the OSI model.

-The extensive nature of the technologies that constitute an IT network makes it challenging to keep track of networking vulnerabilities: every hardware product, every software service is from a different vendor and is exposed to its own set of security risks.
+The extensive nature of the technologies that constitute an IT network makes it challenging to keep track of networking vulnerabilities: every hardware product and every software service is from a different vendor and is therefore exposed to its own set of security risks.
+Even when all device software and firmware are maintained and up to date, the network fabric may be vulnerable to unauthorized access due to misconfigured firewall and traffic routing.

-Misconfigurations can expose a system — even when the individual software and hardware products function without an exposed security vulnerability.
 The products may be configured with default administrative credentials, which may be already known to a cybercriminal.
 The default security settings may fail to encrypt sensitive data workloads automatically, which means that any leaked data is also vulnerable to:

 Another aspect of misconfigurations deals with the process-level risk exposure of the system.
-This can come from the TCP/IP protocols, traffic workflows and authentication systems in place to ensure that the network behaves as expected.
-Misconfigurations may risk the network traffic to violate an explicit or implicit security policy.
+This can come from the TCP/IP protocols, traffic workflows, and authentication systems in place to ensure that the network behaves as expected.

 Since no individual network node or component behaves unexpectedly at this point, engineering teams rely on statistical analysis to determine whether the network as a whole complies with the assigned security policies.

 According to research, the human element is responsible for 95% of all cybersecurity incidents.
+And not all of those human elements are external to your organization.

 The vulnerability of an insider threat is a challenging case: at the outset, an employee is trusted with sensitive business information and access to mission-critical technology systems.
 If the employee becomes dissatisfied or disgruntled and intentionally chooses to harm their organization, the risk exposure comes down to two things:

-Another case deals with the negligence or lack of security awareness of the employees handling sensitive business information.
+The other type of insider threat stems from either accidents, negligence, or lack of security awareness of the employees handling sensitive business information.

 In the context of cybersecurity vulnerabilities, physical security is particularly relevant to cloud infrastructure vendors and large organizations operating in-house data center systems.
 A physical vulnerability may include: